Summer Session Course Offerings

 Prerequisite: None

-Runs June 12, 2023 through July 21, 2023 (6-week course).
-Class meets online Mondays, Wednesdays and Fridays from 9:00 a.m. – 11:15 a.m.
+Runs June 16 – July 25, 2025 (6-week course).
+Class meets online Tuesdays and Thursdays from 1:00 p.m. – 4:30 p.m.

-Note: HMC students can register on the portal by searching for session SU H4 2023
+Note: HMC students can register on the portal by searching for session SU H4 2025

-Note: HMC students can register on the portal by searching for session SU H2 2023
+Note: HMC students can register on the portal by searching for session SU H2 2025

-PSYC108 HM –Introduction to Social Psychology
+PSYC108 HM – Introduction to Social Psychology

-Instructor: Anup Gampa
+Instructor: Anup Gampa – 3 credits

 Social psychology is the scientific study of how people’s thoughts, feelings, attitudes, and behaviors are influenced by other people, imagined or real, and the world around them.
 We will begin the course by covering the basics of scientific methodology and proceed to topics such as the self-concept, stereotyping and prejudice, close relationships, aggression, persuasion, conformity and liberation psychology.
 In general, this course will introduce you to the theories and research methodologies of social psychology and how these are used to understand, predict, and even control social behavior, with special attention paid to connecting social psychology to liberation.